What are the best techniques to reproduce famous paintings?

 The differences in the previous example are marked by the time elapsed, the type of pigment used, the skill of the artist who copies the work and the canvas used.
 However, you may be surprised by a curious fact: experienced buyers accept these small differences and even many customers prefer the striking colors of the reproductions to the dull details of the originals!

-Only in large art forgeries it is difficult to distinguish between an original painting and a reproduction, since special techniques are used to age the works of art.
-But that is a separate topic.
+Only in unique art forgeries it is difficult to distinguish between an original painting and a reproduction, since special techniques are used to age the artworks.
+But that's another story.

 No. 2 Reproductions of famous paintings using the technique of printing on canvas